chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 ![Comment list pull requested opened in GitHub](/visual-testing-handbook/commentlist-gh-pullrequest-optimized.png)

-Check the PR checks and click "🟡 UI Test" to view the new changes published into Chromatic.
+Check the PR checks and click "🟡 UI Test" to view the changes in Chromatic.

 ![New changes published to Chromatic](/visual-testing-handbook/commentlist-ui-tests-chromatic-optimized.png)